If you already like to watch birds, then you’ll probably know it isn’t as simple as just keeping an eye out for some movement over there somewhere.

 Birds have exceptional sight and on the whole, reliable hearing, and given the fact that they will often be observing you from a hidden vantage point long before you become aware of their existence, it often pays to try less hard at finding them, and rather let them come to you.

-Once you’ve found a good bit of habitat that you think birds will surely inhabit like woodland, farmland, a waterway and so on, get yourself somewhere comfortable and wait it out.
 Their foremost thought is food for 90% of their time, so if they have seen you, you’ll fade from memory eventually and hunger will replace you once more.

 Some birds seem to pay absolutely no attention to us as well, such as the tiny goldcrest in Europe, or many urbanised songbirds like finches, chickadees, robins, great and blue tits, and some larger birds like the European starling.
 But the best thing is just to stay as still as possible and keep movements small and slow.